matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 ## Conclusion

 I believe Dagger offers a compelling alternative to yaml and custom scripts in CI/CD pipelines.
 By leveraging code, we gain expressiveness, reusability, and the ability to integrate with a wide range of tools and services.
 As Dagger matures, I'm excited to see how it will continue to evolve and improve CI/CD practices.
-I don't believe the current experience explained in this blog post is compelling enough to justify using Dagger for any kind of pipeline.
-But I think there are very interesting primitives that will allow us to develop the best experience possible.
+However, the current state of the art of Dagger requires a big mindset shift and, while it does offer important benefits, for simpler use cases like the one explored in this blog post the learning curve seems to be a bit steep.
+I think that in this post we found very interesting primitives that will probably allow us to develop a better experience for all use cases.